 • Description: Value of -Dcmas.http.host.port specifying how to connect to the indexing master server.
 The default value is null.
 Since 6.6.17 this value is configurable in set-up to designate the initial indexing master server.
-Please note that changing this value is only allowed when all cluster nodes' index change receivers are stopped.
+Since 6.12.0.0 it is possible to switch the node acting as master node by entering the address of the new master node.
+The index updates are archived for the time configured in the property cmas-core-index-common, synchronize.archive.timeout.minutes, so the new master can recover missing data in case it had not been fully synchronized with the previous master indexing server at the moment of switch.